-There is a wide range of high-quality rental housing in Germany, but also a high demand – especially in large cities.
+There is a wide range of high-quality rental housing in Germany, but also a high demand – especially in big cities.
 We will explain how you can find a flat and give you tips on what to consider before and after moving in.

 Your first accommodation

 There is a variety of options for the first few weeks until you find permanent housing in Germany, such as a furnished holiday flat or a youth hostel.